DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Introduction to the Zettelkasten Method • Zettelkasten Method.md

 There are several ways to identify notes, the most common are:

 1. There is of course the **Luhmann-ID**.
 You create some kind of arbitrary hierarchy wherein each Zettel has a place where it could be.
 Using a paper-based Zettelkasten, I recommend using this technique because it helps to deal with its organisation.
-The other types of ID wouldn’t work as well for paper.
+The other types of ID wouldn't work as well for paper.
 2. You could chose a **Time-based ID**.
 With a digital Zettelkasten, unlike with a paper-based one, there is no real place for a note.
 To create the hypertext, you need an address, but not a place.
 A time-stamp is a very simple way to create a unique string of numbers to which you can refer.
 A sample time-based ID would be: `202006110955`.
 Year 2020, 11th of June, 9 am and 55 minutes.
 3. You can use any **arbitrary unique string**.
 You could just use an incremental number, execute a program that generates a random but unique string, or whatever else you want.
 The main reason for me to consider this over time-based IDs is the promise to shorten IDs.
 For example, if you encode the date and time as a hexadecimal number, `202005191402` could be shortened to `2F08729AEA`.
 This is a direct translation of the timestamp.
 That would shorten the string by two digits.
 There are more ways to make it even shorter than that.
-But you’d sacrifice some simplicity, and you wouldn’t be able to produce an ID manually.
+But you'd sacrifice some simplicity, and you wouldn't be able to produce an ID manually.
 Also, this sacrifices human readability of the time of Zettel creation.
 Therefore, we do not recommend that approach.
 4. You could also use the **title** of the Zettel as its ID.
 As long as it is unique, it can serve as an ID.
 Consequently, you cannot change the title unless you change any reference to it if you want to keep your links intact.
 There is some software that would handle this problem for you, but we do not recommend this.
 We prefer a software-independent approach and keep our independence from software.

 ### The Body of the Zettel